[Contact] [Curriculum Vitae] [Lecture Slides]

 For the presentation slides, 2002 AEA Meeting, Atlanta

-Selected Publications (before 2001): with the link to a scanned copy of the old working paper version, which may be very different from the published versions.
+Publications (before 2001): with the links to some scanned copies of the old working paper versions, which may be very different from the published versions.
+No presentation slides are available for these papers.

 - "A Ricardian Model with a Continuum of Goods under Nonhomothetic Preferences: Demand Complementarities, Income Distribution and North-South Trade," Journal of Political Economy, 108 (December